johnsonwlu/Forward-Security-Notes-Page-Application/README.md

     `npm start`

-5. Go to your local browser and enter the following to access the notes page: http://localhost:3000/
+5. The user can now go to their local browser and enter the following to access the notes page: http://localhost:3000/

 ### Docker Setup Instructions